tlikonen/wcheck-mode/README.md

 programs such as Ispell, Enchant and Hunspell, but actually any tool that can receive text from standard input stream and send text to standard output can be used.
-Wcheck mode sends parts of buffer's content to an external program or an Emacs Lisp function and, based on their output, decides if some parts of text should be marked in the buffer.
+Wcheck mode sends parts of buffer's content to an external program or an Emacs Lisp function and, relying on their output, decides if some parts of text should be marked in the buffer.

 [Emacs]: http://www.gnu.org/software/emacs/